openequella/openequella.github.io/guides/SearchingUserGuide.md

 The Images view can be disabled by an administrator if not required, and enabled at another time.
 When disabled, the Images link in the top left of the results box no longer displays.

 ### Multiple image file count
-One image thumbnail is used to represent an EQUELLA resource on the Images page.
+One image thumbnail is used to represent an openEQUELLA resource on the Images page.
 Resources may have multiple images attached, and in this case, the total number of image file attachments displays in the top left corner of the thumbnail.

 The indicators alert users to the presence of other images, and clicking on the image thumbnail opens the Resource summary so all image attachments can be viewed.